Project-MONAI/monai-deploy-informatics-gateway/docs/index.md

 ### ACR DSI API

 The ACR DSI API enables users to trigger inference requests via RESTful calls, utilizing DICOMweb & FHIR to retrieve data specified in the request.
-Upon data retrieval, the Informatics Gateway forwards the data to the [MONAI Deploy Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager) for job scheduling.
+Upon data retrieval, the Informatics Gateway uploads the data to the shared storage and emits an `md.workflow.request` event, which notifies the [MONAI Deploy Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager) to process.

+#### DICOMweb Export

+A DICOMweb export agent can export any user-generated DICOM contents to configured DICOM destinations.
+The agent subscribes to the `md.export.request.monaidicomweb` events emitted by the [MONAI Deploy Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager) and then export the data to user-configured DICOMweb destination(s).